 Music Exploring Queer Experiences

 This Pride Month, we would like to share with you a short playlist of 20th and 21st century music exploring queer experiences.
-In this list, you’ll find songs, operas, and a symphony: some by LGBTQ+ composers, some exploring LGBTQ+ characters.
+In this list, you’ll find songs, operas, and a symphony: some by LGBTQI+ composers, some exploring LGBTQI+ characters.
 You can also listen to a similar selection of music in this article’s companion playlist on Spotify.

 From Three Songs(1913) by Dame Ethel Smyth